‘Where do monsters come from?’

 “Slapface does a lot with a little — few locations and low budget.
 But it’s terrifically shot, suggesting more than showing and building a slow-burning creepiness.
 We don’t see much of the monster (Lukas Hassel) in more than glimpses and aftermath, making it easier to overlook the simplicity of its design and fill in the blanks ourselves.
 Instead, Kipp emphasizes his actors, and Maturo carries the film with relative ease.”
 Fanboy Planet

 “What lures us into Slapface isn’t the promise of monsters and violence and gore, however, but the struggles of Lucas and Tom to build a life where they can take care of one another in a healthy manner.
-At a certain point, these two are going to have to realize they just cannot reset their emotional equilibrium through a session of slapface, and have to take the world on its own terms.
-Unfortunately, by the end, they may have reached the point of no return for doing so.”
+At a certain point, these two are going to have to realize they just cannot reset their emotional equilibrium through a session of slapface, and have to take the world on its own terms.”
 Sonic Cinema

 Slapface premiered at the Cinequest/Cinejoy festival in March 2021.
-It will be shown at the 2021 Arrow Video FrightFest.
+It was shown at the 2021 Arrow Video FrightFest.

 Previously, Jeremiah Kipp told Rue Morgue: “I was always inspired by the personal filmmaking of writer/directors like Larry Fessenden.
 With Slapface, I wanted to make a movie about where I grew up, and part of my childhood always involved a sense of wonder about monsters.

 My grandfather raised me, and he grew up in a brutal environment where Frankenstein and Dracula were a source of comfort for him.
 He’d often imagine the monster swooping in and killing his enemies, but the old curse says the one who seeks revenge had better dig two graves.
 I took the monster of his imagination and made the creature literal, and deadly, in Slapface.”